Smedley Butler: Philadelphia Director of Public Safety

-Butler devoted much of his second year to executing arrest warrants, cracking down on crooked police and enforcing prohibition.
-On January 1, 1926, his leave from the Marine Corps ended and the president declined a request for a second extension.
+Butler devoted much of his second year to executing arrest warrants, cracking down on crooked police, and enforcing prohibition.
+On January 1, 1926, his leave from the Marine Corps ended, and the president declined a request for a second extension.
 Butler received orders to report to San Diego and prepared his family and his belongings for the new assignment.
 In light of his pending departure, he began to defy the mayor and other key city officials.
-On the eve of his departure, he had an article printed in the paper stating his intention to stay and "finish the job".
-The mayor was surprised and furious when he read the press release the next morning and demanded his resignation.
+On the eve of his departure, he had an article printed in the paper that stated his intention to stay and "finish the job".
+The mayor was surprised and furious when he read the press release the next morning and demanded Butler's resignation.
 After almost two years in office, Butler resigned under pressure, stating later that "cleaning up Philadelphia was worse than any battle I was ever in."

 San Diego duty

 Following the period of service as the director of public safety in Philadelphia, Butler assumed command on February 28, 1926, of the U.S. Marine Corps base in San Diego, California, in ceremonies involving officers and the band of the 4th Marine Regiment.
+He oversaw base construction efforts and established it as the expeditionary force base for the Far East.

 China and stateside service

-From 1927 to 1929 Butler was commander of a Marine Expeditionary Force in Tientsin, China, (the China Marines).
+From 1927 to 1929, Butler was commander of a Marine Expeditionary Force in Tianjin, China, (the China Marines).
 While there, he cleverly parlayed his influence among various generals and warlords to the protection of U.S. interests, ultimately winning the public acclaim of contending Chinese leaders.
 When he returned to the United States in 1929 he was promoted to major general, becoming, at age 48, the youngest major general of the Marine Corps.
-But the death of his father on 26 May 1928 ended the Pennsylvania Congressman's ability to protect Smedley from political retribution for his outspoken views.
+But, the death of his father on May 26, 1928, ended the Pennsylvania Congressman's ability to protect Smedley from political retribution for his outspoken views.

-In 1931 Butler violated diplomatic norms by publicly recounting gossip about Benito Mussolini in which the dictator allegedly struck and killed a child with his speeding automobile in a hit-and-run accident.
+In 1931, Butler violated diplomatic norms by publicly recounting gossip about Benito Mussolini in which the dictator allegedly struck and killed a child with his speeding automobile in a hit-and-run accident.
 The Italian government protested and President Hoover, who strongly disliked Butler, forced Secretary of the Navy Charles Francis Adams III to court-martial him.
 Butler became the first general officer to be placed under arrest since the Civil War.
 He apologized to Secretary Adams and the court-martial was canceled with only a reprimand.